 Offline maps allow you to view, collect, and update features when you are disconnected from the Internet.
 Once you are reconnected, you can synchronize your map, send any updates you have, and get map updates from other users.

+Using ArcGIS Online, you can take a web map offline for use in ArcGIS apps such as Collector for ArcGIS and custom apps built with ArcGIS Runtime.
 To take a map offline, all the layers, including the basemap and reference layers, must be enabled for offline use.
 Esri basemaps are automatically enabled for offline use.
 You can enable the following types of map layers for offline use:

 - Cached map services with Export tiles enabled (from ArcGIS Server 10.3 or later)—Check the Allow clients to export cache tiles box in Advanced Settings.

 - Feature services (from ArcGIS Server 10.3 or later)—Choose the Query and Sync options to enable offline use.
-If you want the data to be editable, you must also choose any combination of Create, Delete, or Update.
+If you want the data to be editable, you must also choose any combination of Create, Delete, and Update.